hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/azure.md

 the key components.
 These elements are likely to be very unique to your environment and not something this Reference Architecture can specify in detail.

+#### Load Balancer

+There are a few options available:
+- Azure Public Load Balancer: This is a layer-4 Load Balancer and offers the simplest solution Azure has to offer.
+In this mode you must do TLS pass-through and can not use a Web Application Firewall (WAF), although this is often mitigated with other firewall appliances that sit in front of the Load Balancer
+- Azure Public Application Gateway: this is a layer-7 Load Balancer, offers more features and is more reliable than the public Load Balancer, but is more complex.
+In this mode, you can do TLS termination, however, you must also serve the same certificate on the backend instances essentially creating a pass-through scenario.
+You can use a Web Application Firewall (WAF) in this configuration.
+Application Gateway can utilize version 2 of the PaaS in Azure, but private IP addressing is not possible with this option
+- Azure Private Application Gateway: this is a layer-7 Load Balancer, offers more features and is more reliable than the public Load Balancer, but is more complex.
+In this mode you can do TLS termination, however, you must also serve the same certificate on the backend instances, essentially creating a pass-through scenario, and you must also upload a private CA bundle to the Application Gateway.
+In the Private configuration, Application Gateway can utilize **ONLY** version 1 of the PaaS in Azure, but can use private IP addresses.

 #### DNS